andimeier/sudokusolver/README.md

 ## Solving strategies

 The solving strategies are very much influenced by the superb Sudoku solver web page by Andrew Stuart.
 Although I knew and used the strategies before, Andrew Stuart's site was the inspiration for the naming of the strategies as well as an input for some user interface details.

+### Check for solved cells

+This very basic strategy is actually not a strategy but just:

+1. go through all fields
+2. if only one candidate is left, mark the field as solved

+That's it.
+It marks the fields as solved.

+### Find hidden singles

+This very basic strategy looks for numbers which can only occur in one place within a container.

+For example, the candidate 3 is only allowed in the second field of row 3.

+Result:

+* use "hidden single" in the field as solution and mark the field as solved

+### Find naked tuples

+This important basic strategy is:

+1. in any container, look for a set of two fields sharing the same pair of candidates.
+This is called a "naked pair"
+2. eliminate these 2 candidates from all other fields of the same container

+The same principle applies to a "naked triple":

+1. in any container, look for a set of three fields sharing the same triple of candidates.
+This is called a "naked triple"
+2. eliminate these 3 candidates from all other fields of the same container

+The strategy is called "naked tuple" because it searches for pairs, triples, quadruples and further, as you wish.
+At the moment, it is hard-coded to end after "quadruples".

+### Find pointing tuples

+### Find hidden tuples

 ## Build